 Parents who raise their children this way think they have to tell them how amazing they are and never say no to them so they can learn to deal with their emotions and develop great self-esteem.
-However, if you do this, rather than helping your child to develop self-esteem, you're creating a narcissist.
-Being able to manage your emotions well means you have to be able to understand your own positive and negative emotions, as well as those of others.
+But then are not raising a child with self-esteem, but a narcissistic child.
+Good management of emotions means know your positive and negative emotions, as well as those of others.
 Another way to help your child deal with frustration is to offer alternatives.

-Children have a need to play; however, this model of hyper-parenting overloads children with lots of scheduled extra-curricular activities that take place in structured environments, and as a result they have less time to play.
-A child's right to play is recognized by the United Nations and any teacher worth their salt will tell you that playing is a crucial part of childhood.
+Children need to play, but this model of hyper-parenting produces a glut of children with afternoons packed full of extra-curricular activities, where everything is planned and structured...
+The hyper model is crowding out children's play time, which is a right recognized by the United Nations, which any half-decent educator would tell you is the essence of childhood.
 By playing in a free and unstructured way, either alone or with others, children learn how to work in a team, to be creative and how to deal with frustration.

 Education also means helping your child to develop their character.
-Children need to develop their character in order to be able to apply what they've learned.
-We need to teach our children how to be brave.
+You need to raise your child to have the character to put that knowledge into practice.
+Educating our children about bravery.
 By overprotecting their children, parents are failing to help them deal with their anxieties and as a result, children are very fearful nowadays.
-Parents must teach their children how to be brave, how to empathize and how to be resilient by letting them do things for themselves.
+We need to teach courage, empathy and resilience, and we need to start letting our children do things for themselves.
 Not big things, just little things, like packing their own school bag.

-Excessive attention means systematically doing things for your child that they can do for themselves.
-The best example of this is homework.
+Excessive attention on children is doing things for them that they are perfectly capable of doing themselves.
+And the best example I can give is homework.
 Nowadays, helping your child with their homework is considered normal and the sign of a good parent.
 In fact, some say that doing homework together has even replaced the act of eating together as a time to gather as a family.
 However, by doing this, you're doing your child's homework for them.

-Establishing limits does not mean saying no to your child all the time.
+Limits are not about saying no to your child all the time.
 A limit would be not to allow a teenager to keep their cell phone in their room when they go to bed because electronic devices are not conducive to sleep.
 Learning to deal with limits helps children discover how to cope with frustration.